electronicvisions/brainscales1-demos/cortical_microcircuit.rst

         </div>
     """)

-If the setting "record_second_sample" is set to True, besides the already evaluated emulation, the network behavior is recorded a second time on the BrainScaleS-1 system after waiting for a fixed amount of time, configured by the parameter "wait_time".
+If the setting "record_second_sample" is enabled, the network behavior is recorded a second time on the BrainScaleS-1 system after a fixed waiting period, specified by the parameter "wait_time".
-Due to the speedup factor of 10,000 on BrainScaleS-1, waiting for 8.64s, the second measurement represents the network behavior of the downscales cortical microcircuit after more than 1 day of biological time.
+Due to the speedup factor of 10,000 on BrainScaleS-1, waiting for 8.64 seconds corresponds to observing the behavior of the downscaled cortical microcircuit after over one day of biological time.
-The results of this second measurement can be visualized with the next cell.
+The results of this second measurement can be visualized in the next cell.
+Although the network behavior is expected and observed to remain stable, the hardware enables investigations over extended periods, such as one year of biological time.
+This can be achieved in less than one hour of wall-clock time, an achievement currently beyond the practical capabilities of conventional computing resources.

 .. code-block:: ipython3